yejianye/eversync/README.md

 Eversync
 ========

 Sync your local directories with evernote notebooks.
+If you'd like to take notes in markdown or orgmode, but also want to store all of your notes in evernote so that you could access and do full-text search on mobile phones.
+This tool will be useful to you.

 Note, this script has only been tested with Evernote China (印象笔记) on Mac OSX.

 Features
 --------
-- Sync all org, markdown and plain-text files under a local directory to an evernote notebook
+- Sync all orgmode, markdown and plain-text files under a local directory to an evernote notebook
 - Incremental sync, only modified orgmode files will be uploaded to evernote
 - Support both Evernote International and Evernote China (印象笔记)
 - Support headings, lists, tables and todo items